carybrown/whisper_docker_api/README.md

 	docker pull ghcr.io/openai/whisper-api

 #3.
+Download the Dockerfile and api.py files from the repository and include in the /whisper-api folder created in the last step.

+#4.
 Run the Whisper API Container

 Run the container, exposing a port for the API (e.g., 9000; it could be whatever you need that doesn't conflict with existing containers), which you’ll call from n8n.
 If the container requires it, you can add environment variables.